jeongm-in/Windows10-Spotlight-Crawler/README.md

+## Does not support Python 3.8
+PIL, the image library used in this project, does not yet support Python 3.8.

 ### Overview
   - Windows 10 by default ships with beautiful image slide shows (spotlight).
   - This script saves spotlight so that images can be used for desktop background image.